Applying for Certification

 Who is Eligible?

-CPP, CPPM, CGPP, CPPC candidacy is open to all persons in purchasing, materials management or in an executive position who are members of the American Purchasing Society or who work for a company that holds a valid membership in the Society.
+CPP, CPPM, CGPP, CPPC candidacy is open to all persons in purchasing, materials management or in an executive position who are members of the American Purchasing Society or who work for a company or government that holds a valid membership in the Society.
 All members who qualify are encouraged to apply for procurement professional certification although certification is not necessary to maintain a membership.

 CPP, CPPM, CGPP, CPPC candidacy is also open to nonmembers who are in purchasing, materials management or in an executive position; however, these individuals will not receive any price discounts offered only to members in good standing with the Society.